Access Free Nevada Public Records: Find Information on Anyone

 The general public can also conduct a criminal record check at their local sheriff’s offices, clerks of court, or police departments.
 However, such records will be exclusive to that agency.2

-For more information on these other avenues, our Nevada criminal and arrest records resource provides a list of every criminal record custodian (agencies that host and distribute records) as well as recent arrest logs for every county.
+For more information on these other avenues, the Nevada criminal and arrest records resource provides a list of every criminal record custodian (agencies that host and distribute records) as well as recent arrest logs for every county in Nevada.

-As an additional reference, citizens can check out our resource on searching free public records in Clark County, Nevada to see examples of how to access criminal history reports, arrests, probationer information, background checks, warrants, and more through county record custodians.
+As an additional reference, citizens can check out this resource on searching free public records in Clark County, Nevada, to see examples of how to access criminal history reports, arrests, probationer information, background checks, warrants, and more through county record custodians.

 To get the mugshots, searchers must contact the law enforcement agency that arrested the subject.
 In Nevada, these records can be accessed through sheriff’s offices, clerks of courts, police departments, state police departments, or federal police agencies.